Ptmlol/ARPSpoofer/README.md

 # ARPSpoofer
-Powerful Linux Python Terminal program used to ARP spoof a target and it s interface MITM(Man in The Middle) attacks.
+Powerful Python Terminal program used to ARP spoof a target and it s interface MITM(Man in The Middle) attacks.
 Linux and Windows compatible.

 Make sure you've installed the python interpreter and all the libraries.